opencog/cogprotolab/README.md

 - Appache web server
 - PHP 7.4.3

-After installing prerequisites, clone this package to a folder of your choice anywhere under the local web server home folder.
+After installing prerequisites, there id no build procedure, just clone this package to a folder of your choice anywhere under the local web server home folder.
+It is possible to have multiple instances of *CogProtoLab* in multiple folders simultaneously.

 ### running

-As a first step, run `cogserver` from the OS command prompt, then open included `index.html` in a web browser over local web server, possibly adjust telnet connection defaults along with visualisation command, and you are ready to start OpenCogging in *CogProtoLab* shell.
-For adjusting parameters like predefined telnet parameters and commands, font size, colors, shadows, ..., edit files `init-ctrl.js` for the left application pane, and `init-fract.js` for the right application pane.
-Init files are representing JSON objects, and should be self-descriptive on their own.
+As a first step, run `cogserver` from the OS command prompt, then open `index.html` from the package root in a web browser over local web server, possibly adjust telnet connection defaults, and you are ready to start AtomSpacing in *CogProtoLab* shell.

+To adjust parameters like predefined telnet parameters, font sizes, colors, shadows, ..., edit files `init-ctrl.js` for the left application pane, and `init-fract.js` for the right application pane.
+These init files are representing JSON objects, and should be self-descriptive on their own.

+To adjust predefined scripts and visualisation commands, edit, add, or remove files from folders `dir-scripts/` and `dir-visuals/`, respectively.
+Contents of these folders are automatically loaded into *CogProtoLab* upon loading or refreshing the application web page.

 ### test drive

-After opening *CogProtoLab* in web browser, one can perform a simple test to track changing contents of AtomSpace.
+After opening *CogProtoLab* application in web browser, one can perform a simple test to track changing contents of AtomSpace.
 Copy and paste the following code to *CogProtoLab* command prompt in four steps:

 1.